From atmospheric horror through thriller and coming-of-age story, these Icelandic movies are all masterpieces in their own league.

 Dir.
 Rúnar Rúnarsson

-“Sparrows” is a feature film born from a short movie.
-It’s a bitter coming-of-age story, where the main character Ari is a sensitive boy, who finds it difficult to fit in the local society.
-He’s a gifted singer too, spending much of his time on choir lessons.
+Sparrows (2015) is a feature film born from a short movie.
+A bitter coming-of-age story, where a teenager named Ari finds it difficult to fit in the local society.
+He’s a gifted singer too, who spends much of his time on choir lessons, and through that music, Ari finds a way to cope with the unwelcoming peers and overwhelming alienation.

-“Sparrows” mixes lightness and darkness in a thrilling ride.
-It’s a film, where depression is always balanced by happiness, leaving the audience with an incredible emotional weight.
-Ari, played by Atli Oskar Fjalarsson, constitutes a compelling protagonist, torn between his own fragility and the need to accept more crude behaviour of his peers.
-The film’s hypnotising soundtrack is also worth praising – since Ari sings in a choir, much of the score oozes a poignant atmosphere.
+Ari, played by Atli Oskar Fjalarsson, grows into a compelling protagonist, torn between his own fragility and the need to accept the more crude behavior of his peers.
+The film’s hypnotizing soundtrack is also worth praising – since Ari sings in a choir, much of the score is embellished with hypnotic vocalization that fans of Olafur Arnalds and Johann Johannsson will love.

-It’s a special movie to me, because that was my personal introduction to the beauty of the Icelandic movies.
-I also had the great honor to meet the director Rúnar Rúnarsson a few times during various film festivals.
+It’s also a very special movie to me because that was my personal introduction to the beauty of Icelandic cinema.
+I also had the great honor to meet the director Rúnar Rúnarsson a few times during various film festivals, and chat about his works.

 #3 Gnarr (2010)